Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      -

    * - Section_Type
-     - Defunct.
-A COUNTER R5 report attribute that identifies the type of section that was accessed by the user.
+     - Defunct in R5.1.
+A COUNTER R5 report attribute that identified the type of section that was accessed by the user.
      - Article, Book, Chapter, Other

    * - Serial